The Webmasters Guide To Survival On The Internet Post #Mobilegeddon Era (21st April 2015)

-The answer to all these questions will mostly be a yes, and thus it may be a crucial business booster if you can place your Contact and Stock Information like (Map, Address, Contact Numbers, Email Id etc) before the other information on your website, it will greatly boost conversions of your mobile site.
+The answer to all these questions will mostly be a yes, and thus it may be a crucial business booster if you can place your Contact and Stock Information like (Map, Address, Contact Numbers, Email Id, etc) before the other information on your website, it will greatly boost conversions of your mobile site.

 6. CREATE A MOCKUP FOR YOUR MOBILE WEBSITE

-Before you jump start your mobile optimizing or website development journey, it is crucial to have a simple mockup of what you would like your website to look like in the end.
-You can use different mockup creation tools like Adobe In-design, Photoshop etc., but just don’t trade the comfort of your users for elements that make your website too heavy to load or don’t appear properly on all devices.
+Before you jumpstart your mobile optimizing or website development journey, it is crucial to have a simple mockup of what you would like your website to look like in the end.
+You can use different mockup creation tools like Adobe In-design, Photoshop, etc., but just don’t trade the comfort of your users for elements that make your website too heavy to load or don’t appear properly on all devices.

-Also take into consideration that some of the aspects of your desktop website will be difficult to convert to mobile version, for example, the navigation menus or mouse hover menu reveals.
-These features never adapt into mobile websites, so you must look for better alternatives.
+Also take into consideration that some of the aspects of your desktop website will be difficult to convert to a mobile version, for example, the navigation menus or mouse hover menu reveals.
+These features never adapt to mobile websites, so you must look for better alternatives.
 Now let’s take a detailed look at the creation of your mobile website wire-frame.

 i.
-Development: Remember to put the meta view port tag on top of all your pages.
+Development: Remember to put the meta viewport tag on top of all your pages.
 If you took time out with the Google Mobile-Friendly Test Tool, then you must have already fixed this up.

 iii.
 Distance Between Touch Elements: Ensure that all touch elements of your website have a considerable gap between them, or users may end up clicking the wrong button.
-This is the primary cause of increased bounce rates, low sales and possible frustration or agitation among mobile surfers.
+This is the primary cause of increased bounce rates, low sales, and possible frustration or agitation among mobile surfers.
 Make sure that your Call-to-action button is clearly visible and accessible on all devices.
 You can also check if Google has picked any element of your website for being inaccessible in the Mobile Usability section of GWT.

 7. AVOID HORIZONTAL SCROLLING IN MOBILE SITE

 Even though this one is obvious, it wouldn’t hurt to have it in the checklist.
-Mobile surfers are used to vertical scrolling to view hidden aspects of a website, but if users has to scroll horizontally to read between the different sections of your website, then it may cause problems in user experience as they will mostly have to pinch the screen to resize it for complete view.
+Mobile surfers are used to vertical scrolling to view hidden aspects of a website, but if users have to scroll horizontally to read between the different sections of your website, then it may cause problems in user experience as they will mostly have to pinch the screen to resize it for a complete view.